October 5th - 6th, 2015

 Helping businesses understand their customers’ journeysFull Bio »

 Barbara helps clients achieve their business goals and improve the customer experience of digital properties.
 Barbara leverages her experience in copywriting, instructional design, information design, research, and a tiny dash of programming to focus her problem-solving skills in the fields of marketing, digital strategy, website design, and social media.
 These days she’s focused on user experience design, usability testing, and user research.
 Barbara works with her team to design websites, applications, conduct user research and usability testing, and craft digital strategies for clients.
-As a working manager, Barbara loves to help ISITE’s clients achieve measurable results and infuse her designs with data-informed insights.
-At ISITE Design, Barbara is delighted to unite her passion for user‐centered design and a deep love of meaningful content to create innovative solutions for clients and to instill this passion in ISITE’s team of user experience aces.
+As a working manager, Barbara loved to help Connective DX’s clients achieve measurable results and infuse her designs with data-informed insights.
+At Connective DX, Barbara delightfully united her passion for user‐centered design and a deep love of meaningful content to create innovative solutions for clients and to instill this passion in Connective DX’s team of user experience aces.
 She’s a co‐leader of the Portland chapter of the Interaction Design Association (IxDA).
 Barbara presents periodically at conferences and to professional groups, most recently to the American Marketing Association and (coming soon) at the Online Marketing Summit conference.
 Off the clock, she’s a geocacher, a wanna-be runner, and sometimes cyclist.

 Rethinking standards to inspire memorable experiencesFull Bio »